murtaza52/almonds/README.md

 ## state management<a id="sec-5-2" name="sec-5-2"></a>

 -   almonds maintains three atoms in the memory for managing state -
-    -   **index:** this contains all the *staged* resources.
-Whenever a resource is staged it is added to the index.
+    -   **staging-state:** this contains all the *staged* resources.
+Whenever a resource is staged it is added to the staging-state.
     -   **pushed-state:** this contains only those resources that are avalaible remotely and have the almonds tags.
     -   **remote-state:** this contains all the resources that are avalaible remotely - almonds resources or not (this state is helpful during library development for debugging issues)
--   the **index** and the **pushed-state** are the source of truth.
+-   the **staging-state** and the **pushed-state** are the source of truth.
 They both are used to determine the differential between the resources that are defined and the resources that exist remotely.

 ## staging resources<a id="sec-5-3" name="sec-5-3"></a>